 - 1. Units at Fatigue Level 0 may entrench, build bridges, or repair bridges/ ferries.
-A unit may not perform more than one of the aforementioned activities per Recovery Phase and may not perform any at all in a rain turn.
-In RTG, Confederate infantry units may impose a "levy" on Pennsylvania towns in this step (see RTG 19.0). - 2.
+A unit may not perform more than one of the aforementioned activities per Recovery Phase and may not perform any at all in a rain turn or if demoralized.
+In RTG, Confederate infantry units may impose a "levy" on Pennsylvania towns in this step (see RTG 14.0). - 2.
 In the Advanced Game, units at Fatigue Level 0, 1, or 2 may forage (see each GCACW game's "Forage" rules), but not if they undertook any activities in Step 1 of the Recovery procedure.
 Note: Units in RTG and SLB may not forage. - 3.
 Units at Fatigue Level 0 or 1 may be affected as follows: - a.
 Units at Fatigue Level 0 or 1 with disorganized Strength markers have their Strength markers flipped to their organized sides.
 Exceptions: If a unit has a Demoralize-2 marker at the start of this step, its Strength marker remains disorganized.
 Also, in each GCACW volume's Advanced Game, out of supply units with disorganized Strength markers remain disorganized.
 Note that there is no "out of supply" status in SLB and RTG. - b.
 Units at Fatigue Level 0 or 1 which are on their exhausted sides are flipped to their normal sides.
 Exception: If an exhausted unit has a Demoralize-2 marker at the start of this step, it remains on its exhausted side. - c.
 Units at Fatigue Level 0 or 1 with Demoralize-1 markers have these markers removed; units at Fatigue Level 0 or 1 with Demoralize-2 markers have these markers flipped to their Demoralize-1 sides. - 4.
 Units at Fatigue Level 3 or 4 are flipped to their exhausted (reverse) sides.
 If they are already on their exhausted sides, they remain so and there is no further effect. - All units at Fatigue Level 1 or more lose three Fatigue Levels (to a minimum Fatigue Level of 0).
 Replace each unit's Fatigue marker with a new marker three less than the one being removed.
 (Units at Fatigue Level 0 do not have markers.)

-6. In the Advanced Game Scenarios of HCR, SIV (Union units only), OTR, GTC, BAC, RWH (Confederate units only), SJW, AGA, and AIO, out of supply units with organized Strength markers have their Strength markers flipped to their disorganized sides.
+6. In the Advanced Game Scenarios of HCR, SIV (Union units only), OTR, GTC, BAC, RWH (Confederate units only), SJW, AGA, AIO, and TPC out of supply units with organized Strength markers have their Strength markers flipped to their disorganized sides.
+Note: Step 6 of the Recovery Phase is skipped in SLB, RTG, and HSN

-Note: Step 6 of the Recovery Phase is skipped in SLB and RTG because units are never out of supply in those games.
+Note: Step 6 of the Recovery Phase is skipped in SLB, R1 G, and H. because units are never out of supply in those games.